To celebrate the release of Olivia Wilde's directorial debut, Booksmart, this week we take a look back at the best high school comedies of all time:

 Alexander Payne may be one of the most underappreciated writer / directors of our time and his breakout feature about the tangled web of lies surrounding the election of a high school student body president is a great place to start if you're new to his work.
 As he does in most of his films, Payne examines the ugly side of human nature - with jealousy, lust, and stubborn pride derailing what should have been an unopposed victory for Reese Witherspoon's overzealous teacher's pet - Tracy Flick.
 It's a perfect role for Witherspoon who adds an element of empathy to a character it would have been easy to root against.
 And Matthew Broderick's return to high school, this time as a teacher, proves adults can be just as self centered and juvenile as the teenagers they're in charge of.

-#5.
+#3.
 Superbad

 Seth Rogen's bro-mantic comedy has plenty of crude, gross out humor but its the relationship between stars Michael Cera and Jonah Hill that makes Superbad a film worth revisiting.
 They're not your typical buddy comedy duo - their relationship is much more grounded and examined warts and all.
 Then you have the police officers played by Bill Hader and Seth Rogen, who add an adult entry level to a story that's almost always told from the teenager's perspective.
 Taking on the cliches of yesteryear - Superbad shows what really happens when you try to pull an Anthony Michael Hall (see Sixteen Candles) and get a girl drunk enough to sleep with you.
 Granted, there are a few scenes where the ad-libs stretch a joke a little too thin, but the core of the film has still aged incredibly well.
 Just skip the director's cut if you can.

-#4.
+#2.
 Detroit Rock City

 1999 was a year jam packed with amazing films so it's easy to see why something like a Detroit Rock City - a movie produced by KISS about a bunch of no name kids going to a KISS concert - was overlooked, but it definitely deserves the cult status its earned over the years.
-I hated KISS the first time I saw this film and still hold it up as one of my absolute favorite comedies ever made.
+I hated KISS the first time I saw this film and yet still hold the movie itself up as one of my absolute favorite comedies ever made.
 The story of a bunch of teenagers escaping their small-town, conservative surroundings for a road trip to Detroit to see their rock and roll idols is bigger than whether or not you like the band they're going to see.
 The 70's setting and the group dynamic of our central 4 characters are spot on and make it the most underrated entry on the list by far.

 #1.
 The Breakfast Club